 - Note 1: Omarks the standard semester for the subjects the students will study.
 Students can study in the following semester if they cannot obtain the credits in this semester.
 The timetable for a subject may change year by year.
-Please check the timetable for Liberal Arts subjects issued every year. - Note 2: Field Research in an English-speaking country through the short-term overseas education, etc. or the study of Online English Seminar I / II / III through self-initiated learning can be included in the English credits required for graduation.
+Please check the timetable for Liberal Arts subjects issued every year. - Note 2: The study of Online English Seminar I / II / III through self-initiated learning can be included in the English credits required for graduation.
 In addition, there is a credit recognition system for foreign language proficiency tests and language training.
 Please refer to the sections on English and Liberal Arts Education in the Student Handbook and the "Handling of Credit Recognition for Foreign Language Proficiency Tests, etc." - Note 3 Due to the requirements of organizing the timetable, Communication I A and Communication I B are designated for the 1st semester, while Communication II A and Communication II B are designated for the 2nd semester. - Extra credits obtained by taking English-conducted classes in Area Courses and Social Cooperation Courses can be calculated on the column of "English". - Note 4 In order to acquire the license of education personnel, students need to take two credits in "Japanese Constitutional Law." - Note 5 Select one language from German, French, Spanish, Russian, Chinese, South Korean and Arabic - Note 6 Select from "Computer Programming", "Intelligence and Computer", "Fundamental Data Science", "Ground zero programming" or "Data science for education". - Note 7 This includes Advanced Seminar, Area Courses, Foreign Languages, Information and Data Science Courses, Health and Sports Courses, and Social Cooperation courses.